astroumd/lmtoy/INSTALL.md

         tar zxf IRC_data.tar.gz
         rm IRC_data.tar.gz

-   At Umass the machine "cln" has to be used.
+   At Umass the machine **cln** has to be used.
-   At UMD the machine "lma" has to be used.
+   At UMD the machine **lma** has to be used.

-   The IRC is "big" (600MB), if you don't want to use the SLR software, skip it.
+   The IRC data is "big" (600MB), if you don't want to use the SLR software, skip it.
-   The RSR is small, 33 MB.
+   The RSR bench is small, 33 MB.
 Their OBSNUM's are 79448 and 33551 resp.

 2) Install LMTOY (do this within the previously created ~/LMT)